theolivenbaum/resin/README.md

 ## Bag-of-characters ("BOC") model (included out-of-the-box)

 Resin creates a vector space of words embedded as bags-of-characters.
+Variable length strings are encoded into a fixed-length Int64 vector space.
-This type of embedding was chosen for its encoding speed and low CPU pressure at querying time.
+Even though such a space can be computationally heavy, this type of embedding was chosen for its encoding speed and low CPU pressure at querying time.
+Read on to learn why.

 ### Strengths

-Fast to encode, fast (cosine simiarity) querying.
+Fast to encode, fast to query.
 Supports fuzzy queries since it considers `the` to be the same word as `hte`.

 ### Weaknesses